Ford Kuga Overland Build

 Suspension

-• Custom rear dislocation cones (Built by an ethird party workshop)
+• Custom rear displacement cones (fabricated by a third-party workshop)

 Exterior

-• Cargo roof rack with full-size spare wheel and spotlights
+• Roof rack with full-size spare wheel and spotlights

 • Wind deflectors